visschersm/100-days-of-code/log.md

 ### DAY 5: Januari 27, 2021

 ** Today's Progress**: Today I worked on an implemenation of LLBLGen orm.
 It took me a while before I had everything setup but managed to implement the CRUD operations in the end.
 Want to invensigate if there are more direct ways to configure the llblgen model to generate the entities.
 Now I would have to change the projects.
 Would be nice if the model can be synced automatically with the solution in which I am using it.
 Read something about that it should be managable from within visual studio.
+Next to that started on a TPT inheritance implementation within the EFSample.
+Going to expand this to the other services.

 **Link(s) to work**:
 1. [ORM Tryout](https://github.com/visschersm/orm_api_test)